 Pioneer XDJ RX3

-The Pioneer DJ XDJ-RX3 is a capable standalone 2 channel controller with a fantastic screen.
+The Pioneer DJ XDJ-RX3 is a capable all-in-one DJ controller with a fantastic screen.
 It has a bunch of new features but it isn’t perfect.
 Here are the quick pros and cons before we check out this unit in more detail.

 There is a lot to cover when it comes to the Pioneer XDJ-RX3.
 This beast of a unit is sure to be a great hit.
 But is it right for you?
 Here are our thoughts on this latest entry in the RX line.